KennethLangedal/PACE2025/README.md

 ## Build

-Once the dependencies are built, simply run make to build both the exact and heuristic solvers.
+Once the dependencies are built, run make to build both the exact and heuristic solvers.
 ```
 make
 ```